cyber272/century-game-passwords/README.md

 ## Encrypted Passwords

 The passwords have been encrypted for security.
-To access the encrypted passwords file, please refer to `signed_encrypted_century.asc`.
+To access the encrypted passwords file, please refer to [Century.file](`signed_encrypted_century.asc`).

 ## Usage